Keith Daniel Williams: Murders

 In September 1978, Williams met 26-year-old Robert Leslie Tyson while working on a remodeling job.
 The two men worked odd jobs and committed several offenses together, including stealing from their employer.
 Amongst the stolen items was a gun, which Williams kept for himself.
-On September 30, Williams, accompanied by his ex-wife, ex-wife's cousin, Tyson, and Tyson's wife, drove to Modesto.
+On September 30, Williams, accompanied by his ex-wife, and a cousin of hers, Tyson and Tyson's wife, drove to Modesto.
 On the way, the car broke down, and the five were stranded.
 Nearby was a camper, which Williams and Tyson decided to rob.
-The pair ordered the couple out of the vehicle at gunpoint, stole the vehicle, and drove off, with Williams firing off several rounds over their heads into the air.
-The pair pawned some of the stolen goods but kept several items back for a yard sale organized by Tyson's wife.
+The two of them ordered the couple out of the vehicle at gunpoint, stole the vehicle, and drove off, with Williams firing off several rounds over their heads into the air.
+They pawned some of the stolen goods but kept several items back for a yard sale organized by Tyson's wife.

 On October 6, 31-year-old Miguel Vargas, accompanied by his girlfriend, 25-year-old Lourdes Meza, met Williams and Tyson at the yard sale.
 Williams expressed interest in purchasing Vargas' car, a 1973 Plymouth Road Runner.
 Vargas said he would sell the car to Williams for $1,500.
 On October 7, Williams agreed to the deal and handed Vargas a check for $1,500.
 Vargas said he would not turn over the pink slip for the vehicle until the check cleared the bank.
 The check, however, had been stolen from the camper, and Williams knew it would not clear.
 He had also noticed Vargas carried around with him cash which Williams wanted for himself.
 He came up with a plan to rob and kill Vargas and take his property, speaking of how easy it would be to carry out the crime.